Definition of euphoria: a feeling of well-being or elation.

 Cannabis does not cause brain damage in adults or children.
 That’s a physical impossibility.
 Reports that suggested that it does, were proven to be propaganda spread by our own government.
 You should be highly suspect of ANYONE that promotes these antiquated, vicious lies.

-In spite of the fact that cannabis is NONTOXIC, and actually nourishment for the human body, there are those who still do not want their children having access.
+In spite of the fact that cannabis is NONTOXIC, and actually nourishment for the human body, there are those who still do not want their children having any form of access.
 What do I say to them?

 Yet, most children don’t ingest these poisons, even though they are easily accessible.
 Why?